ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 			}
 		},
 		fontBackgroundColor: {
-			// Don't display the color picker.
+			// Do not display the color picker.
 			colorPicker: false
 		},
 		toolbar: [